vkbo/vkbo/python_style.md

 The ignored errors are all `pycodestyle` errors, documented [here](https://pycodestyle.pycqa.org/en/latest/intro.html#error-codes).

 The reasons behind the ignores are listed below.
-Many of them are due to PEP8 not permitting column alignment as opposed to many other coding styles (like for instance Go).
+Two of them are due to PEP8 not permitting column alignment as opposed to many other coding styles (like for instance Go).
 I find them very useful in regions of bulk value assignments.
 There's a reason why tables are more readable than lists, but it shouldn't be overused.

-**E203:** whitespace before ‘:’
-**Reason:** Column alignment.
-It is natural to align dictionary columns along the `:` character.

 **E221:** multiple spaces before operator
 **Reason:** Column alignment.